dabeaz-course/practical-python/README.md

 ### Q: Is this course being maintained or updated?

 This course represents a "finished product" that was taught and developed for more than decade.
-I have no plans to revise the material at this time, but will occasionally fix bugs and add clarification.
+I have no plans to significantly revise the material at this time, but will occasionally fix bugs and add clarification.

 ### Q: Do you accept pull requests?